YacratesWyh/Ideas/README.md

 # Ideas

-This file is used for restoring ideas.
+This file is used for ideas storage.
-They're gold! kira☆kira
+Innovation is gold! kira☆kira